leanprover/theorem_proving_in_lean4/dependent_type_theory.md

 #check List Nat  -- Type
 ```

-Given that every expression in Lean has a type, it is natural to ask: what type does ``Type`` itself have?
+Given that every expression in Lean has a type, it is natural to ask:
+what type does ``Type`` itself have?

 ```lean
 #check Type      -- Type 1
 ```

-We have actually come up against one of the most subtle aspects of Lean's typing system.
+You have actually come up against one of the most subtle aspects of
-Lean's underlying foundation has an infinite hierarchy of types:
+Lean's typing system.
+Lean's underlying foundation has an infinite
+hierarchy of types:

 ```lean
 #check Type     -- Type 1